Visiting Eze, France: Everything You Need to Know (2026 Guide)

 The Exotic Garden of Eze

 The Exotic Garden of Eze is a must-see for all visitors.
-It opens at 9 am and I’d suggest seeing it at that time then making your way back downhill and explore the rest of Eze.
+It opens at 9 am and I’d suggest seeing it at that time, then making your way back downhill and exploring the rest of Eze.

 The garden is located on the site of a medieval fortress and offers striking views from the Massif de l'Esterel mountain range to the Gulf of Saint-Tropez.